anbeel/SLA/README.md

 The client can upload files conveniently.

 It is using SharePoint WCF architecture.
+You can deploy it to any application server on farm.